 Tri-County collaborates with local and state officials to assess the condition of paved surface roadways using a visual rating system called Pavement Surface Evaluation and Rating, or PASER.
 We are the responsible agency for coordinating with locals and the Transportation Asset Management Council to conduct PASER ratings for the tri-county area.
 Road ratings are then used to set priorities for maintenance and other improvement projects.

-Beginning fall 2018, Tri-County will produce a report outlining the current condition of the system and identify the needs of the federal aid system in the region.
-This report will be completed annually.
-These reports will provide “snapshots” of the current conditions as well as provide feedback to our local communities as to what repairs are working as expected and where improvements in the treatment may be necessary.
+Beginning fall 2018, Tri-County has produced an annual report outlining the current condition of the system and identifying the needs of the federal aid system in the region.
+These reports provide “snapshots” of the current conditions as well as provide feedback to our local communities as to what repairs are working as expected and where improvements in the treatment may be necessary.

-The region's 2045 Metropolitan Transportation Plan will also include a long-range plan for managing conditions of the local roadway system in the region.
+The region's 2045 Metropolitan Transportation Plan also includes a long-range plan for managing conditions of the local roadway system in the region.